 Everywhere you go, for breakfast you will notice many different items like tapsilog (beef), tocilog (sweet pork), hotsilog (sausage), bangsilog (fish) served for breakfast.
 Essentially, it is garlic rice served with some sort of meat, topped with an egg.
 The perfect hangover cure which can be eaten at any time of the day!

 Although Filipino food is not everyone’s cup of tea, there are many delicious meals that everyone can enjoy.
 Unfortunately, vegetarians have to be a little weary as there aren’t that many options for you as Filipinos love their meat!
-They even cook vegetables with little pieces of meat to add flavour so double check before you start eating your meal.
+They even cook vegetables with little pieces of meat to add flavor so double check before you start eating your meal.

 Heading to the Philippines?
 Read a few of our articles below